Propose a PhD project

 - Quality of the proposed student for the project (in the case that a student is proposed),

-- A detailed and realistic work plan for the 3 years of PhD work, as written up in the scientific case, including the anticipation of milestones to be achieved at appropriate dates.
+- A detailed and realistic work plan for the 3 years of PhD work, as written up in the scientific case, including the anticipation of milestones and risk analysis.

-- Opportunity for collaboration between ILL scientists and external researchers,
+- Enhancement of the collaboration between ILL scientists and external researchers,

 - If relevant, complementary use of ILL support facilities (Sample Environment, Deuteration laboratory, Partnership for Structural Biology, etc).

-An offer to co-finance the project costs would be very welcome but is not a prerequisite.
+An offer to co-finance the project costs is strongly encouraged.
 If you wish to propose a co-financing of the project, please refer to this document (pdf - 74 Ki) to determine its amount (50%, 30%, ..).

 The incorporation of a PhD project into the ILL PhD Programme involves two separate steps: 1) Selection of the PhD project, 2) Selection of the PhD student for the selected project.